oscarpoudel/data_mining_classification/Readme.md

 # Diabetes Prediction Classification Project

-This project compares three classification algorithms — **Random Forest**, **SVM**, and a **Conv1D Deep Learning** model — for predicting diabetes using a CSV dataset.
-The dataset includes features such as:
+This project compares three classification algorithms: **Random Forest**, **SVM**, and a **Conv1D Deep Learning** model used for predicting diabetes using a CSV dataset.
+The dataset includes features:
 - Gender
 - Age
 - Hypertension